 Regularly represents a national equipment financing and leasing company in enforcement of rights under leases and related workout matters.

-Regularly represents a national health and nutrition company in connection with the enforcement of rights under franchise and purchasing agreements.
+Represented a national health and nutrition company in connection with the enforcement of rights under franchise and purchasing agreements.

 Represented financial institutions and credit unions in numerous data breach class action lawsuits throughout the United States.